A stochastic correlation extension of the Vasicek credit risk model: Introduction

-Correlation risk is a concern across many problems in finance.
-In Gaussian factor/copula settings, this motivates models in which effective dependence varies across states, maturities, or market regimes.
-A large literature in credit derivatives introduces random factor loadings or stochastic and local correlation precisely to reproduce observed tranche/skew behaviour and stress-dependent clustering; see, e.g., \cite{andersen2004extensions,burtschell2007beyond,hull2005valuation}.
-From a risk-measure perspective, allowing correlation to move randomly transforms the loss distribution from a single Vasicek law into a mixture over correlation states, typically thickening tails and amplifying extreme-quantile sensitivity.
+The limitations of a single correlation parameter are not confined to regulatory credit models.
+They also arise in financial models built on copula dependence, where effective correlation may change across states, maturities, and market regimes.
+This has led to stochastic and local correlation specifications.
+In credit derivatives, random factor loadings and stochastic or local correlation have been used to reproduce tranche and skew behaviour and to capture stronger default clustering under stress; see, e.g., \cite{andersen2004extensions,burtschell2007beyond,hull2005valuation}.
+From a risk-measurement perspective, random correlation replaces a single Vasicek loss distribution with a mixture over correlation states.
+Such mixtures typically thicken the tails and make extreme quantiles more sensitive to dependence.

-Several stochastic correlation models have been considered in the literature, including bounded functionals of Brownian motions (\cite{teng2016modelling,teng2016heston}), Wishart processes (\cite{asai2009structure,fonseca2007option,da2014estimating,da2011riding,da2011hedging,gnoatto2014explicit,grasselli2016flexible,da2015analytic}), and Jacobi processes (\cite{ma2009pricing}).
-These approaches capture time-variation in dependence, but may lead to specifications in which ensuring $\rho\in[-1,1]$ and retaining tractable transition densities requires careful modelling choices.